Community Tree Planting

 TIST members are subsistence farmers and participate voluntarily.
 As a grassroots initiative, the farmers form small groups of 6 to 12 farmers.
 They are provided access to training that allows them to build on their own best practices which are then shared with the other 9,000 groups.
 These small groups benefit from a new income source: the sale of carbon credits that result from the sequestration of carbon from the atmosphere in the biomass of the trees and soil.
 This program incentivizes other individuals to join causing more carbon to be sequestered.

-- Local job creation
+- Local technology training

 - Pests could move into the newly established area and destroy trees